rajuabhishek011/SHIPMAINTENANCEPROJECT/README.md

 * All data (ships, jobs, components, users) are stored in `localStorage`, which means that it persists between page reloads but does not get shared across different machines or browsers.

-## Contributing

-If you'd like to contribute to this project, feel free to fork it, make changes, and create a pull request.
-Any feedback or suggestions are welcome!

-## License

-This project is open-source and available under the [MIT License](LICENSE).